huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > This parameter specifies the grid's type for input data in imaginary axis.
-Now **ACFlow** supports the following choices:
+Now the ACFlow toolkit supports the following choices:
 >
 > * ftime
 > * btime
 > * ffreq
 > * bfreq
 >
-> Here, `ftime` means fermionic and imaginary-time, `btime` means bosonic and imaginary-time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency.
+> Here, `ftime` means fermionic and imaginary time, `btime` means bosonic and imaginary time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency.

 *Type:*